What are Invoice Reversals?

 - Marking an appointment as no-show (with or without a no-show fee)

-- Adding or remove tax from a purchase
+- Adding or removing tax from a purchase

 - Editing quantity on a product purchase